misterjaytee/azure-storage-fuse-wiki/Troubleshoot-FAQ.md

     sudo blobfuse /home/myuser/mount/ --config-file=connection.cfg --tmp-path=/mnt/resource/blobfusetmp -o allow_other

+**5. fuse: warning: library too old, some operations may not not work**

+Your system has an earlier version of FUSE module installed. blobfuse is tested and developed with FUSE 2.9.x.
+Please install FUSE 2.9.

 # Problems with build
 **1. CMake Error: your CXX compiler: "CMAKE_CXX_COMPILER-NOTFOUND" was not found.**